jacques/docs.npmjs.com/content/getting-started/scoped-packages.md

 ## Using a scoped package

-To use a scoped package, you simply include the scope wherever you use the package name.
+To use a scoped package, simply include the scope wherever you use the package name.

 In `package.json`: